mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 The travellers have many opportunities to interact with the tktks and find them friendly and cooperative.
 Young tktks, seldom supervised and quite precocious, are very curious about the expedition and they hover about, watching what the humans do with great interest.
 At times their presence borders on intrusiveness.
 If brushed aside, they do not respond with hostility, but casually step back and then, moments later, persistently return to roughly the same spot.

 While tktks do not appear to have any formal religion, they do have a very active oral storytelling tradition that is central to their culture.
-After the day’s activities are done, the Tktk are seen in groupings of various size, telling tales both mundane and tall.
+After the day's activities are done, the Tktk are seen in groupings of various size, telling tales both mundane and tall.

 A linguists from one of the research teams can translate if the travellers want them to.
 At some point the tktks tell a tale of the Ancients whose war “blacked out some of the stars” and made the night darker.
 This is a popular yarn among the tktks as are many other epic stories from their distant ancestors.